Grantchester (TV series): Production

 At the start of the fourth series, actor Tom Brittney joined the cast as Will Davenport, a former inner-city chaplain who was appointed as Sidney Chambers' replacement as the Anglican vicar of Grantchester.
-James Norton made his last appearances as Sidney in the first two installments of the fourth season to help with the transition.
+James Norton made his last appearances as Sidney in the first two instalments of the fourth season to help with the transition.
 At the end of the second episode, Sidney Chambers leaves Grantchester and moves to America.
 Starting with the third episode, actor Robson Green began receiving top billing in the opening credits.

-Also, with the addition of Brittney to the series, it gave the opportunity for the remaining cast members to expand their roles, particularly Kasey Ainsworth as Cathy Keating, Geordie's wife and Oliver Dimsdale as Daniel Marlowe, a local photographer who is also Leonard Finch's best friend and lover.
-Both Ainsworth's and Dimsdale's characters had been on the back burner for the last three years.
-By the time the fourth season had begun, Cathy was already working as a saleswoman in a department store and Daniel's relationship with Leonard had become more intimate and intense.
+The addition of Brittney to the series gave the opportunity for the remaining cast members to expand their roles, particularly Kasey Ainsworth as Cathy Keating, Geordie's wife, and Oliver Dimsdale as Daniel Marlowe, a local photographer who is also Leonard Finch's best friend and lover.
+Both Ainsworth's and Dimsdale's characters had been on the back burner for the previous three years.
+By the time the fourth season began, Cathy was already working as a saleswoman in a department store, and Daniel's relationship with Leonard had become more intimate.
 The scenes around the Manor house owned by Will Davenport's parents were filmed in Rotherfield Park in East Hampshire.

 The first episode of the fifth series continues to feature Will Davenport as vicar of Grantchester.
 The plot centres around the students of two colleges at the University of Cambridge: a 'prestigious all-female college' (the real-life women's college Newnham College, Cambridge) and a fictional men's college (filmed at St John's College, Cambridge).
 The sixth series expanded to eight episodes, rather than the standard six.

-On 28 July 2021, ITV announced that filming for the seventh series of Grantchester had begun, with the series due for release on 11 March 2022, with Tom Brittney directing for the first time.
-On 19 August 2022, ITV announced that an eighth series had been commissioned and filming had begun, with its release scheduled for spring 2023.
+On 28 July 2021, ITV announced that filming for the seventh series of Grantchester had begun, with the series due for release on 11 March 2022, with Brittney directing for the first time.
+On 19 August 2022, ITV announced that an eighth series had been commissioned and filming had begun, with its release originally scheduled for late summer/early autumn 2023 but now delayed to early 2024.

+In 2023, ITV announced that Series 9 would be the last to star Tom Brittney, and that he would be replaced by former Hollyoaks actor Rishi Nair in the role of Alphy Kotteram.

+The ninth series was broadcast on ITV in January 2025.

+On 8 May 2024, ITV announced the series had been renewed for its 10th and penultimate series, scheduled to air in early 2026.

+On 9 July 2025, ITV announced the series would end after the conclusion of the 11th series, scheduled to air in early 2027.